 The counseling for KEA got a bit delayed.
 The stray vancy round of counseling went till september 30th 2023.

 MBBS Admission in Bangalore Eligibility

 The main and foremost Eligibility criteria for a student to study MBBS is NEET-UG qualification.
 A student must have qualified for NEET-UG by securing minimum qualifying marks.

 Remember, the category reservation benefit is only applicable to state-domicile students.
 Students from other states who are eligible in NEET-UG in any reserved category such as OBC/ST/SC can opt for DEEMED UNIVERSITY Medical Colleges only.

 The candidate must also attend the counseling conducted by KEA or Karnataka Education Authority without fail.

-The First step after qualifying NEET-UG is to get register online in Karnataka Examination Authority.
+The First step after qualifying for NEET-UG is to get register online with the Karnataka Examination Authority (KEA).

-The KEA website will host the calendar of events on their official website.
-The calendar of events will notify the dates for Registration, Document verification, option entry, Fee Payment, uploading of Admission order letter, last date for online and offline reporting to college.
+The KEA website will host the calendar of events on its official website.
+The calendar of events will notify the dates for Registration, Document verification, option entry, Fee Payment, uploading of Admission order letter, and last date for online and offline reporting to the college.

-There would be a separate refundable/adjustable security deposit of approximately 1 lakh to 2 lakh to register for counseling of such seats apart from a Non-refundable registration amount of Rs 1000 to Rs 5000.
+There would be a separate refundable/adjustable security deposit of approximately 2 lakhs to register for counseling of such seats apart from a Non-refundable registration amount of Rs 1000 to Rs 5000.